Quick Answer

 • Protect Your Belongings

 Your insurance policy can be customized based on the value of your belongings, so you only pay for what you need.
-The landlord’s insurance doesn’t cover the tenant’s personal property — a point the Consumer Financial Protection Bureau (CFPB) emphasizes in its renter guidance.
-It’s never too late to get the insurance coverage designed with a renter’s unique needs in mind even if you’ve lived in the same apartment for years.
+The landlord’s insurance doesn’t cover the tenant’s personal property, a point the Consumer Financial Protection Bureau (CFPB) emphasizes in its renter guidance.
+It’s never too late to get coverage designed with a renter’s unique needs in mind, even if you’ve lived in the same apartment for years.

-Consider everything you own that you’ll be moving into your new place.
-That means items such as furniture, floor coverings, and your clothing and accessories.
-You’ll also want to include your electronic products, laptop, tablet, and so on.
-You can even get a jewelry rider which covers your jewelry pieces.
-According to the Insurance Information Institute, the average U.S. renter owns more than $30,000 worth of personal property — far more than most people estimate.
-If something should happen that causes damage to your covered possessions, your renters insurance kicks in.
+Consider everything you own that you’ll be moving into your new place, furniture, floor coverings, clothing, electronics, your laptop, your tablet.
+You can even add a jewelry rider to cover specific pieces.
+According to the Insurance Information Institute, the average U.S. renter owns more than $30,000 worth of personal property, far more than most people estimate.
+If something happens that causes damage to your covered possessions, your renters insurance kicks in.

 • Fulfill Your Building Requirements and Lease Terms

 It wasn’t that many years ago that renters insurance was optional.
-Although it was highly recommended, it wasn’t always enforced that you had it.
-That changed when tenants and landlords began to recognize its value and advantages.
+Although it was highly recommended, it wasn’t always enforced.
+That changed as tenants and landlords began to recognize its value.
 Nowadays, for most rentals, renters insurance is a requirement.
 A survey conducted by Apartment List found that nearly 90% of large apartment communities now require proof of renters insurance as a condition of the lease.

 If you’re moving into a multi-family property or an apartment building, it’s very likely that you must have renter’s insurance.
-In fact, you probably can’t even schedule your move unless you present a certificate of insurance as proof of your renters insurance.
+In fact, you probably can’t even schedule your move unless you present a certificate of insurance as proof.
 The National Association of Insurance Commissioners (NAIC) recommends that renters obtain a policy before signing any lease agreement to avoid delays on move-in day.

 • Renters Insurance is Inexpensive

-Tenants are pleasantly surprised just how affordable a comprehensive renters insurance policy is, and it’s a valuable and worthwhile investment.
-According to NerdWallet’s renters insurance cost data, the national average premium is approximately $15–$20 per month — less than most streaming subscriptions.
-You can get a price quote for the premium online, and the entire process can be completed online in only a few minutes.
+Tenants are pleasantly surprised just how affordable a renters insurance policy is.
+According to NerdWallet’s renters insurance cost data, the national average premium is approximately $15–$20 per month, less than most streaming subscriptions.
+You can get a price quote online, and the entire process takes only a few minutes.

 | Coverage Type | What It Covers | Typical Coverage Limit | Average Monthly Cost |